Formaleuros, Formalbitcoins, and Virtual Monies: A survey of ToM F /IoM F

 \subsection{More authors on money and finance}

-Many authors not mentioned above have contributed to the TMF.
-Here we mention some further names we came across but whose writings did not quite seem to fit in the rest of our story, at the time of writing.\footnote{Inclusion of author names in this list indicates that at least one of their papers was consulted, and by no means that a full survey of their contribution was obtained.} Of course anybody spending time on the subject of money (including the principles of bookkeeping and management accounting) may produce another list of names.
-Nevertheless it provides readers some perspective cncerning the information the author has been exposed to when writing this paper.
+Many authors not mentioned above have contributed to the ToM\&F. Here we mention some further names we came across but whose writings did not quite seem to fit in the rest of our story, at the time of writing.\footnote{Inclusion of author names in this list indicates that either at least one of their papers or books was consulted or that significant references to their work have been found and consulted, and by no means that a full survey of their contribution was obtained.} Of course anybody spending time on the subject of money (including the principles of bookkeeping and management accounting) may produce another list of names.
+Nevertheless it provides readers some perspective concerning the information the author has been exposed to when writing this paper.